Third case of monkeypox reported from Kerala | Health

 - India

-The minister also said all those who were in close contact with the patient are being closely monitored.
+The minister also said all those who were in close contact with the patient are being closely monitored and their health condition is also stable.

+However, George made it clear that there was no need to panic over the disease as testing and surveillance have been intensified across the state. ''Everybody should be aware of the disease...isolation facilities have been arranged in all districts.
+Surveillance has been intensified after setting up help desks in airports,'' she said after a high-level meeting of health department officials here.

+The minister also directed to ensure that all health workers in the state are trained to deal with the disease.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)